 Summit meetings, wider briefings and publicity

-HSPG holds Summit meetings, inviting all HSPG members but also neighbouring local authorities and a wide range of other stakeholders potentially impacted by Heathrow expansion, to consider key pressing strategic issues and to update attendees on the work of the Group.
-The Core Team are developing the methods of publicity and briefing undertaken to keep members and interested people up to date with the work of the Group - including the use of the Latest News webpage.
+HSPG holds Summit meetings, inviting all HSPG members but also neighbouring local authorities and a wide range of other stakeholders potentially impacted by Heathrow airport, to consider key pressing strategic issues and to update attendees on the work of the Group.

 Membership of the HSPG and other participants

-The Full Members of the Group are: Buckinghamshire County Council, Colne Valley Park Community Interest Company (responsible for the Colne Valley Regional Park), Enterprise M3 Local Enterprise Partnership, London Borough of Ealing, Elmbridge Borough Council, London Borough of Hounslow, Royal Borough of Windsor and Maidenhead, Runnymede Borough Council, Slough Borough Council, South Bucks District Council, Spelthorne Borough Council, Surrey County Council, Thames Valley Berkshire Local Enterprise Partnership, and Buckinghamshire Thames Valley Local Enterprise Partnership.
+The Full Members of the Group are: Slough Borough Council, London Borough of Hounslow, London Borough of Ealing, Surrey County Council, Elmbridge Borough Council, Royal Borough of Windsor and Maidenhead, Runnymede Borough Council, Spelthorne Borough Council, Enterprise M3 Local Enterprise Partnership, Thames Valley Berkshire Local Enterprise Partnership, and Buckinghamshire Thames Valley Local Enterprise Partnership.

-Other organisations and participate in many of the activities of HSPG with ‘Observer’ status, including: Department for Transport (Aviation Team and others), Environment Agency, Highways England, Natural England, Public Health England and the West London Alliance (of West London Boroughs).
+Other organisations and participate in many of the activities of HSPG with ‘Observer’ status, including: Department for Transport (Aviation Team and others), Environment Agency, Highways England, Natural England, Public Health England, West London Alliance (of West London Boroughs), Buckinghamshire Council, and Colne Valley Regional Park CIC.

 Past and Future